Drinking Water Workgroup

-The workgroup is made up of permanent members from EGLE DWEHD, EGLE Remediation and Redevelopment Division, the Michigan Department of Agriculture and Rural Development, and the Michigan Department of Health and Human Services (MDHHS).
+The workgroup is made up of permanent members from Michigan Environment, Great Lakes, and Energy (EGLE), the Michigan Department of Agriculture and Rural Development (MDARD), the Michigan Department of Health and Human Services (MDHHS), and the Michigan Department of Military and Veterans Affairs (DMVA).
 Workgroup projects often involve active collaboration with additional interested parties, including our local public health partners and other Michigan PFAS Action Response Team (MPART) member agencies.
-This multi-agency collaboration has played a vital role in developing educational materials, sampling protocols, response recommendations, and communication strategies related to MPART’s drinking water-related initiatives.
+This multi-agency collaboration has played a vital role in developing educational materials, sampling protocols, response recommendations, and communication strategies related to MPART's drinking water-related initiatives.

-- Continue MPART-led efforts to prioritize the locations of all public water supplies with sample results of at least 10 ppt total PFAS in order to guide further sampling/investigatory work by member agencies around those locations.
+- Continue MPART-led efforts to prioritize the locations of all public water supplies with PFAS detections approaching MCLs, in order to guide further sampling/investigatory work by member agencies around those locations.

-- The Drinking Water Workgroup will continue working with our partners in local public health, the MDHHS, and the MPART Laboratory Standards Workgroup to develop standard procedures for the receipt and communication of analytical results for PFAS in private homes.
+- The Drinking Water Workgroup will continue working with our local public health partners, MDHHS, and the MPART Laboratory Standards Workgroup to develop standard procedures for communicating analytical residential well PFAS results.

 - The largest study overseen by the workgroup is the ongoing Statewide PFAS Survey for Public Water Supplies.
 The purpose of this work is to serve the established mission of the workgroup, which is to: "Identify and quantify public exposure to PFAS compounds in public drinking water supplies."